 Avoid cheap, mass-market supplements and those with:

-- Ingredients and fillers you know you react to, such as corn, soy, or wheat.
+- Ingredients and fillers to which you know you react, such as corn, soy, or wheat.
 Remember, even a small amount can cause symptoms.

 - Synthetic ingredients

 - Poor quality ingredients

 - A long list of fillers or excipients

 If you have autoimmunity, you might want to avoid certain immune-stimulating ingredients that are commonly found in supplements.